Home » Gardening » Seeds

 Seed Starting Tips

-Remember, a rule of thumb is that seeds get planted roughly 3 times as deep as the diameter of the seed.
+Remember, a rule of thumb is to plant seeds roughly 3 times as deep as the diameter of the seed.
 Don’t bury tiny seeds, or they’ll have a tough time reaching the surface.

 Using Plant Families to Plan When to Start Seeds

-If you’re anything like me, you have dozens of little seed packets waiting for you to give them some love and some quality dirt time.
+If you’re anything like me, you have dozens of little seed packets waiting for you to give them some quality dirt time.
 I like to sort my seeds into crop families, because when you grow plants that are similar, they have similar care needs.

 The Crop Families I use are: